 - Service providers who provide IT and system administration services.

 - Professional advisers including lawyers, bankers, auditors and insurers

 - Government bodies that require us to report processing activities.

 - Trusted partners or service providers who supply the relevant quotations for your business needs.

 - Third parties to whom we sell, transfer, or merge parts of our business or our assets.

 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.

-We share your personal data within our group of companies which involves transferring your data outside the European Economic Area (EEA).
+We share your personal data with trusted partners or service providers which involves transferring your data outside the European Economic Area (EEA).